ApexAI/performance_test/README.md

 This tool will convert performance test log files into PDFs containing graphs of the results.

+Note: Some of the dependencies of apex_performance_plotter (specifically pandas, at the time of writing) require python 3.6.
+It is possible to get apex_performance_plotter working with older dependencies that run with python 3.5, but that is beyond the scope of this document

 ## Example

 After building, a simple experiment can be run using the following.